GLUTEN - 5 impacts on Women's Health

 Or, if a full cycle sounds too long, try it at least for the luteal and menstrual phase, for starters.

-Journal the way you feel... believe me, you're in for A LOT of pleasant surprises!
+Journal the way you feel... and believe me, you're in for A LOT of pleasant surprises!

 Symptoms like acne, bloating, water retention, mood swings, fatigue, PMS are likely to decrease greatly, you'll feel lighter and sleep better, too.

-Now, let's make it clear: going gluten-free won’t heal your hormones all on its own - but it is a piece of the puzzle.
+Let's make it clear: going gluten-free won’t heal your hormones all on its own - but it really is an important piece of the puzzle.

 Working on our stress levels and eating balanced is crucial: enough protein and good fats intake, limiting fast sugar and alcohol as well as other inflammatory elements (dairy from cow, excess of caffeine etc.).